 Other non-banking finance companies serve the other end of the financial spectrum.
 Hedge funds, for example, pool money from a group of investors and invest the funds in ways that emphasize potential returns over risk.
 Their lack of regulation allows managers to select opportunities that provide a bigger payout than anything a bank could offer -- if the bet pays off.

 Because of the role they play in the economy, banks are highly-regulated.
 These regulations limit the exposure to risk that banks can take, which means they aren't very flexible in their lending standards or other policies.
 If you have poor credit, it can be hard to find a bank willing to lend you money, even at a high interest rate.

 Regulation also limits what banks can do in other ways.
 Capital requirements restrict the amount that banks can lend, which can have a particular impact on banks that do business overseas.
 A strong dollar relative to foreign currencies can put U.S. banks in a less competitive position compared to foreign counterparts.

-Banks also have increased fees over time, both in terms of the amount charged for specific services and the situations that can lead them to charge customers.
-Regulations also can limit access to your money.
-If you have a check from another institution, for example, you may have to wait days for the funds to be made available to you after you deposit it.
+Bank regulations can cause limited access to your money.
+If you have a check from another institution, for example, you may have to wait days for the funds to be made available to you after the check deposit.

 Because non-bank lenders tend to take on riskier loans, their interest rates often are higher.
 You'll pay a fee to cash a paycheck at a standalone check-cashing store, for example, but a direct deposit into a checking account shouldn't cost you a thing.
 Payday lenders can charge triple-digit interest rates for short-term loans, if state regulations allow, since no federal agency is responsible for them.